Administrative divisions of Nepal

 The administrative divisions of Nepal (नेपालको प्रशासनिक विभाजन) are subnational administrative units of Nepal.
 The first level of country subdivision of Nepal are the provinces.
 Each province is further subdivided into districts, each district into municipalities and rural municipalities, and each of those municipalities into wards.
 Before 2015, instead of provinces, Nepal was divided into developmental regions and administrative zones.

 Fulfilling the requirement of the new constitution of Nepal in 2015, all old municipalities and villages (which were more than 3900 in number) were restructured into 753 new municipalities and rural municipalities.
 The former 75 district development committees (DDC) were also replaced by 77 new district coordination committees (DCC) which have much less power than the DDCs.
 At present there are 6 metropolitan cities, 11 sub-metropolitan cities, 276 municipalities, and 460 rural municipalities.

 Provinces

 Nepal is composed of seven provinces.
 They are defined by schedule 4 of the new constitution, by grouping together the existing districts.
 Two districts however are split in two parts, ending up in two different provinces.

 Districts

-Provinces are further divided into districts, of which there are 77 (as of 2017).
+Provinces are further divided into districts, of which there are 77, since 2017.
 Each of the districts is governed by a District Coordination Committee.

 Municipalities of Nepal

-Urban Municipalities
+Urban municipalities

 Municipalities are places having at least some minimum criteria of population and infrastructure and declared as a municipality by the government.
 There are 293 municipalities in Nepal.

 Urban municipalities are categorized into 3 levels: